XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 ### Response Format

-The result returns the booking locator (booking code).
-It can be the provider's or the one sent in the request.
+The result returns the booking locator (booking code), which could be the supplier's own code or the one sent in the request.

-It also returns all the charges associated to the booking and the state of booking.
+It also returns all the charges associated with the booking as well as its status.

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **180000** milliseconds.
+**180000** milliseconds is the maximum amount of time permitted in our system before the connection is closed.